xternalz/AE-WTN/README.md

-Please consider citing this project in your publications if it helps your research.
+Please consider citing this paper in your publications if it helps your research.

 ```
 @inproceedings{kuen2019scaling,